synaptic-cleft/skf-labs/solutionsDay3.md

 https://hackernoon.com/can-timing-attack-be-a-practical-security-threat-on-jwt-signature-ba3c8340dea9

 ## Exploit
-After authentication you receive a JWT where you can swith the algorithm in the header to "None" {
+After authentication you receive a JWT where you can swith the algorithm in the header to "None":
+{
   "typ":"JWT",
   "alg":"NONE"